Jeffiftyone/Fitness_Tracker/README.md

 =============================

 ## Description
-An application that tracks Workouts using MongoDB, Express
+An application that is able to show statistical data of workouts, given input from the user.
+The user is able to create new workout sessions, as well as continue their previous session.
+Main tehnologies used are MongoDB Atlas, Express

 ## Table of Contents
 * [Usage](#usage)